 - SUBSTANCE ABUSE.
 No evidence of current alcohol or drug abuse.

 As an EMS student you will be exposed to a variety of substances within the work environment, hospital sites, and ambulance agencies.
 You can expect exposure to weather changes, blood, body tissues, and fluids.
 There is the potential of exposure to electrical hazards, hazardous waste materials, radiation, poisonous substances, chemicals, and loud or unpleasant noises.
-Weekly clinical rotations and the ambulance internship result in frequent exposure to high stress emergency situations.
+Clinical rotations result in frequent exposure to high stress emergency situations.

 Students will be required to complete a mandatory on-line OSHA Blood-Borne Pathogen and Universal Precautions program.

 Occupational Outlook Handbook